HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 ---

-For updating data files, we generally accomodate for two approaches: one where you want to add a data file for each timestep called, and one where you maintain a single data file but replace it per timestep call.
+For updating data files, we generally accomodate for two approaches: one where you want to multiple data files for each timestamp called, and one where you maintain multiple data files for a single timestamp but replace it per timestamp call.

-For the approach where multiple data files are maintained, the below code provides an example of loading it from a file which is regularly updated with the IPS state:
+For the approach where data files for multiple timestamps are maintained, the below code provides an example of loading it from a file which is regularly updated with the IPS state:

 .. code-block:: python